 Marine Debris Creative Advocacy Competition

-Bow Seat Ocean Awareness Programs, with support from the NOAA Marine Debris Program, is implementing a new Marine Debris Creative Advocacy Competition.
-The competition challenges teens to design and implement a project that reduces or prevents marine debris at their school or in their neighborhood by combining their creative skills with knowledge of ocean science and a passion for ocean conservation.
+Bow Seat Ocean Awareness Programs, with support from the NOAA Marine Debris Program, implemented a new Marine Debris Creative Advocacy Competition.
+The competition challenged teens to design and implement a project that reduced or prevented marine debris at their school or in their neighborhood by combining their creative skills with knowledge of ocean science and a passion for ocean conservation.

 Project Dates: September 2016 - August 2018

 Who is involved?

 Bow Seat Ocean Awareness Programs put on a new Marine Debris Creative Advocacy Competition with support from a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant.
 Bow Seat Ocean Awareness Programs also partnered with the Atlantic White Shark Conservancy, Center for Coastal Studies, Gulf of Maine Marine Education Association, Hurricane Island Foundation, Mass Poetry, Massachusetts Marine Educators, National Sciences Ocean Bowl, PangeaSeed Foundation, Plastic Pollution Coalition, Seacoast Science Center, Sustainable Coastlines Hawaii, and the Youth Ocean Conservation Summit to promote this competition, which invited students to create projects in their own communities and schools that focused on marine debris education and prevention.

 What is the project and why is it important?